quality icon

 Average car insurance cost in Illinois by age

-Let’s break down what you can expect to pay in Illinois for full coverage, depending on your age and gender.
+Let’s take a closer look at how much you might pay in Illinois for a full coverage policy based on your age and gender.

 Average car insurance cost in Illinois for young drivers

-In Illinois, 20-year-old male drivers pay an average of $3,995 per year for car insurance, while their female counterparts pay $3,466 for the same coverage.
+For instance, 20-year-old male drivers in Illinois pay an average of $3,995 per year for car insurance, while females of the same age pay $3,466.

-However, by age 25, average car insurance costs drop to about $2,391 per year for male drivers and $2,367 for female drivers.
+But by the time you turn 25, insurance premiums drop to $2,391 a year on average for male drivers and $2,367 for female drivers.

 Age of driverAverage annual cost for Male driversAverage annual cost for Female drivers